Velocity is the rate of change of distance, and is measured in

 are the same as the units of f.

 The moral of the story is that to find the units of , multiply the units of the integrand by the units of the variable of integration.
-When you're integrating a rate of change, the units of the independent variable will cancel out and you'll end up with the units of the original function.
+When we're integrating a rate of change, the units of the independent variable will cancel out and we'll end up with the units of the original function.

 which is equivalent to